ventusnetwork/ventus-core/README.rst

 TODO List
 ---------

-* Add a way to gain exp and implement that into PlayerStats
 * Finish all the GUI menus
 * Add drill pickaxe
 * Add exp as a module in the JSON data - required exp = (nextLevel * 1000) exp to level up